AndreaCrotti/personal-blog/src/three_rule.rst

 this representation makes it easy to compute the sum of the digits, which is simply the sum of all x_i for i 0 -> n.

+So proving for n = 0 is trivial, because 3, 6 and 9 are divisible by 3.

+Suppose the number has 2 digits, so can be written as

+n = 10a + b

+saying that the sum of the digits is divisible by three means that a + b % 3 = 0